 Even worse: while you're sightjacking, you cannot move.
 The one thing you do not want to see when you're looking through their eyes is yourself.
+Worse is that there's no real way to avoid doing so, either.
+When you're discovered you see a flash of their viewpoint with you within their sight.
+When you die, you even get to watch your character's last moments from the perspective of the one that killed them.

 One advert for the game had to be pulled off Japanese TV for being too frightening.
 The scene in question being Tomoko who having turned into a Shibito ends up screaming for her parents with tears of blood on her face while banging on the window of the church.